mayalapp/PCHS-r-shiny-app/README.md

 # Future work

+1. Check if "3 years" should be changed to "1 year"
-1. Ensure that labels on the PCHS plots do not fail when adding more than 4 quarters of data
+1. Ensure that labels on the pdf plots output do not fail when adding more than 4 quarters of data
 1. Add instructions so users with little computer experience can easily use the R Shiny app
+1. Test using facet-wrap and facet-grid for plots
+1. Make more generalizable for other organizations
+   1. Make file of data "essentials"
+   1. Make screening report types more generalizable (names, descriptions, etc.)
+1. If file won't load - copy and paste into new excel file and resave
+1. Update readme